King presents new Colours to Coldstream Guards at Windsor Castle

 The youngest soldier on parade was 18, while the oldest was a 67-year-old veteran.

+The King also made special mention of Ensign Lieutenant Max Martin, who will carry the King’s Colour during Saturday’s parade.

+He said: “Lastly, I must say how very much I look forward to seeing the King’s Colour again tomorrow, under the steady hand of the Ensign, Lieutenant Max Martin, as Number Seven Company provides the Escort for Trooping the Colour”.

-Later Ensign Lieutenant Max Martin, 24, who was mentioned by the King during his address, told the PA news agency: “It was an absolutely incredible day.
+Later Lieutenant Martin, 24, told the PA news agency: “It was an absolutely incredible day.

 “It caught me completely off guard – first thing I thought about was my mum and dad in the stands and how excited they would have been to hear my name.